 The purpose of the field practice requirement is for the student to gain practical experience in industrial hygiene and/or environmental health in an actual workplace setting.
-The field practice experience supports the student outcomes of understanding the impact of occupational/environmental health solutions within an organization, understanding business and managerial practices, and functioning on multi-disciplinary teams.
+The field practice experience supports the student outcomes/competencies, including the competency to perform effectively on interprofessional teams.